 1933 - ****

 Fans of KONGO, ISLAND OF LOST SOULS and Charles Laughton in general, phone your dealer and demand they remaster and restore this film and stop worrying about its controversial title; there's really not much in the way of miscegenation but!
-Charles Laughton as a psychopathic but otherwise borderline loveable rogue who operates a rubber plantation far deep in the tropics more than makes up for it.
-Employing escaped convicts and wanted men so they don't dare ever leave him, he bribes the natives to kill anyone who tries to escape, presuming the crocs don't get them first, which they usually do.
+Charles Laughton as a psychopathic but otherwise borderline lovable rogue who operates a rubber plantation far deep in the tropics more than makes up for it.
+Employing escaped convicts and wanted men so they don't dare ever leave him, he bribes the natives to kill anyone who does, if the crocs don't get them first.

-A truly marvelous scene occurs early on, when Laughton seduces Lombard out in Saigon or wherever by coming off all down to earth and humbled by the loss of his wife- it's truly touching and then for the rest of the film he's a bully in high MUTINY ON THE BOUNTY / LOST SOULS style.
-However, I think he's better and more sympathetic here than in either of those films, especially in his rivalry relationship with fellow jungle rat Charles Bickford, who shows up out of the soggy brush looking for a job bossing people around.
-Spotting Lombard, Bickford makes no bones about his intentions to steal her out from under his portly employer, but Charles would much rather have an honest rogue as his rival than the mealy-mouthed pretty boy who does steal Lombard's heart (Kent Taylor).
+A truly marvelous scene occurs early wherein Laughton seduces Lombard while he's out in Saigon or wherever getting supplies.
+Coming off all down to earth and humbled by the loss of his wife, he's truly touching and then as soon as they're married and he has her deep in the bush he becomes a bully in high MUTINY ON THE BOUNTY / LOST SOULS style.
+However, I think he's better and more sympathetic here than in either of those films, especially in his bemused rivalry relationship with fellow jungle rat Charles Bickford, who shows up out of the soggy swamps looking for a job.
+Spotting Lombard, Bickford makes no bones about his intentions to steal her out from under his portly employer, but Charles would much rather have an honest-about-his-shady-intentions rogue as his rival than the mealy-mouthed 'moral' pretty boy who does steal Lombard's heart (Kent Taylor).

-Laughton is always hilarious and even touching with his little bits of actorly business, and you feel the pain at his new wife's revulsion towards him and his futile jealousy over the young Kent underneath his bravado and smirking.
+Laughton is always hilarious and you feel the pain at his new wife's revulsion towards him and his futile jealousy over the young Kent underneath his bravado and smirking.
 You hate him for shooting the porter's monkey but you'll cheer his poker-faced Englishness during the big native attack finale.
 Can you believe Laughton made ISLAND OF THE LOST SOULS the same year?
 Talk about a roll!

 1932 - ****

-Mo' rubber plantation action not on DVD, this time with Clark Gable in the Laughton role, so he does much better with the ladies, particularly Mary Astor (wed to a naive fever victim) and traveling 'salesgirl' Jean Harlow (she takes her famous rain barrel bath ).
-The plot is the usual W. Somerset Maughm-style steamy love triangle, in the jungle where white Christian decency melts in the heat and hellish monsoons.
-MGM keeps the lurid indecency on a tight chain but that one rainstorm kiss between a soaking wet Astor and Gable is hotter than hell.
+More rubber plantation action with Clark Gable in the Laughton role, so he does much better with the ladies, particularly Mary Astor (wed to a naive fever victim) and traveling 'salesgirl' Jean Harlow (she takes her famous rain barrel bath).
+The plot is the usual W. Somerset Maugham-style steamy love triangle, in the jungle where white Christian decency melts in the tropical heat and monsoons.
+MGM keeps the lurid indecency on a tight chain but they keep it hungry too -that one rainstorm kiss between a soaking wet Astor and Gable is hotter than hell.